 • We will be holding a small stock of masks in school for pupils who forget to bring one into school.

-• If there is a specific reason why your son/daughter is unable to wear a face mask as per the guidelines above, please contact their respective Head of Year at the start of term.
+• If there is a specific reason why your son/daughter is unable to wear a face mask as per the guidelines above, please contact their respective Head of Year.

 There will be separate entrances for Key Stage 3 (Years 7, 8 and 9) and Key Stage 4 (Years 10 and 11).
 Key Stage 3 will enter at the top of the A corridor, the canteen end and Key Stage 4 will enter at the bottom of the A corridor, the basketball court end.